 LGBTQ+, Kink, Polyamory

-My standard fee is £40 per 50-minute session.
+My standard fee is £50 per hour session.
 I can offer some flexibility for those experiencing financial difficulties so please drop me an email to ask me more.

 I also reserve several cut cost counselling slots for students looking for regular long term therapy at an affordable rate.